metallb/metallb/website/content/configuration/_index.md

 advertisements.

 In addition to specifying localpref and communities, you can use this to advertise aggregate routes.
-The `aggregation-length` advertisement option lets you "roll up" the /32s into a larger prefix.
+The `aggregation-length` (`aggregation-length-v6` for IPv6) advertisement option lets you "roll up" the /32s into a larger prefix.
 Combined with multiple advertisement configurations, this lets you create elaborate advertisements that interoperate with the rest of your BGP network.